Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Experiments

-\paragraph{Is propaganda generation helpful for disinformation detection?} We have demonstrated that detectors trained on \datasetname~ perform better in identifying human-written disinformation compared to training on other datasets.
 We further conduct an ablation study to analyze the contributions of each propaganda technique.
-As shown in the bottom of \Cref{tab:human_written_test_results}, both \textit{appeal to authority} and \textit{loaded language} prove beneficial to enhancing models' capabilities in detecting human-written disinformation.
-Furthermore, comparing \textsc{PropaNews w/o AA\& LL} with other disinformation generation approaches, we find that both models trained on our generated data, even without the incorporation of propaganda techniques, still outperform their counterparts trained on other datasets.
-This illustrates that our generated articles, with disinformation mixed within real information, are more similar to human-written disinformation than articles generated using other approaches.
+As shown in the bottom of \Cref{tab:human_written_test_results}, both \textit{appeal to authority} and \textit{loaded language} prove beneficial in enhancing models' abilities to detect human-written disinformation.
+Furthermore, comparing \textsc{PropaNews w/o AA\& LL} with other generation approaches, we find that both models trained on our generated data, even without the incorporation of propaganda techniques, still outperform their counterparts trained on other datasets.
+This illustrates that our generated disinformation is closer to those written by humans.